Steps Of Mother Sultans

 The Bazaar was originally made of wood in mid-17th century by the architect Kazim Aga on the order of Hatice Turhan Sultan, the mother of Sultan Mehmet IV.
 The Spice Market has 86 shops inside.
 It is specialized on selling spices, herbs and medicinal plants.
 You can see and smell many interesting spices, dried fruits and nuts, teas, oils and essences, sweets, honeycombs etc.

-Tombs of Nurbanu Sultan (from the Venier-Baffo Family of Venice), Safiye Sultan (with an Albanian origin) and Handan Sultan (a Greek Orthodox Christian named Helena) are to be seen at this remarkable part of the Old City.
+Surraunded by the famous Hagia Sophia and Blue Mosque, we are at the heart of the Old City.
+Tombs of Nurbanu Sultan (from the Venier-Baffo Family of Venice), Safiye Sultan (with an Albanian origin) and Handan Sultan (a Greek Orthodox Christian named Helena) are to be seen at this remarkable place.

 At the end of this tour, guests who wish to spend some more time at the Old City, can leave the tour at Sultan Ahmet Square.
 Transfers to the Grand Bazaar and the Hotel will be available.

 Please note that most of these places are not on the routes of regular Istanbul city tours.
 Therefore, a few of these sights may not be available for inside visits depending on the season, day and time.